MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/running-infverif-from-the-command-line.md

 Only one mode option may be passed at a time.
 ```

+For info on error codes, see [INF Validation Errors and Warnings](./inf-validation-errors-and-warnings.md)

 The verbose option adds a line to the output that specifies if the INF is valid or not.
 Certain arguments are tagged as modes, where only one should be passed.